 Perhaps you have gone back to work part time or have started your own business to supplement your income and fill your days since your illness or injury.
 As long as you are not earning more than the monthly SGA amount, this work will not be considered Substantial Gainful Activity.
 However, if you are earning more than $1,170 in 2017—even as a part-time or self-employed worker—you will not qualify for benefits.
 Again, the SSA is not concerned with what you are doing, just how much you are earning.

 If you have been able to work but require special equipment, accommodations, supervision, or assistance in order to perform your job duties, the SSA cannot consider this to be Substantial Gainful Activity, no matter how much you earn.
 For example, if a medically documented back injury limits your ability to lift, bend, or squat and your job requires you to sort mail and file documents, your employer may supply you with a rolling stool and reposition the files so that you can comfortably reach them.
 He may also assign another employee to take on the tasks you cannot complete.
 No matter what your earnings are, this work cannot be considered SGA because of the accommodations.

 Your Employment Status Is Crucial to Your Claim

 As you can see, the kind of work you do and the amount you earn will be very important to your SSDI claim.
-Working with a New Mexico Social Security Disability attorney will ensure that you have documented your case sufficiently to qualify for benefits.
+Working with our experienced and dedicated Social Security disability attorneys will ensure that you have documented your case sufficiently to qualify for benefits.
 Contact Keller & Keller today to discuss your particular case.